Art director: In film

 An art director heads a film art department, working directly below the production designer and in collaboration with the set decorator and the set designers.
-A large part of their duties include the administrative aspects of the art department.
-They are responsible for assigning tasks to personnel such as the art department coordinator and the construction coordinator, keeping track of the art department budget and scheduling, and overall quality control.
+A large part of their duties includes the administrative aspects of the art department.
+They are responsible for assigning tasks to personnel, such as the art department coordinator and the construction coordinator, tracking the art department budget and scheduling, and overseeing overall quality control.
 They are often also a liaison to other departments, especially construction, special effects, property, transportation (graphics), and locations departments.
 The art director also attends all production meetings and tech scouts in order to provide information to the set designers in preparation for all departments to have a visual floor plan of each location visited.

 The term "art director" was first used in 1914 by Wilfred Buckland when this title was used to denote the head of the art department (hence the Academy Award for Best Art Direction), which also included the set decorator.
 Now the award includes the production designer and set decorator.
 On the movie Gone with the Wind, David O. Selznick felt that William Cameron Menzies had such a significant role in the look of the film that the title art director was not sufficient, and so he gave Menzies the title of production designer.
 This title is now commonly used as the title for the head of the art department, although the title actually implies control over every visual aspect of a film, including costumes.

 On films with smaller art departments, such as small independent films and short films, the terms "production designer" and "art director" are often synonymous, and the person taking on the role may be credited as either.

+In the United States and Canada, the Art Directors Guild is a labor union for art directors and related professions in film and television production.